-Before you invite your friends over for a swim, be sure to keep it sparkling clean, and properly treated with chemicals (chlorine).
-Firstly, the best approach towards the maintenance of a clean, and convenient pool is to get a field expert.
+Before you invite your friends over for a swim, be sure to keep it sparkling clean and properly treated with chemicals (chlorine).
+Firstly, the best approach to the maintenance of a clean and convenient pool is to get a field expert.
 Secondly, this is the perfect moment to care for your pool repairs.
-Ensure your swimming pool is as clean, and well cared for before you start inviting friends during these trying, and confusing moments.
+Ensure your swimming pool is as clean and well cared for before you start inviting friends during these trying and confusing moments.

 Last but not least, a sparkling, blue clear swimming pool will make your friends feel safer and more relaxed when they join the fun at your pool party.
 Moreover, don’t be in denial.
 It’s vital to stay positive, but don’t deny yourself the fun due to the risks posed by the pandemic.

-In some areas, communities have returned, and are pushing on reopening.
+In some areas, communities have returned and are pushing to reopen.
 So, don’t be surprised if you might need to wait a little longer before finally getting together with friends and family.